VHonzik/ListonosUnityPackages/com.listonos.ui/Documentation/ListonosUI.md

 ```

 Then simply add this script to a parent game object which houses all of the particular screen UI elements and in Editor add enum values to `Active On Screens` array of this behavior.
 This object will then be activated or disabled based on the navigation system's current screen via `GameObject.SetActive()`.

+## AspectRatioFitterLayout usage

+This behavior works very similarly to AspectRatioFitter however it plays nice with Layout Element behavior by setting the preferred width or height on it instead of setting the actual width or height of RectTransform.